Jonho823/Asset-Liability-Management/README.md

 1. Clone the project repository from GitHub.
 2. Import the provided dataset file into `main.ipynb`.
-3. Execute the code in `main.ipynb` with the use of `edhec_risk_kit.py` as a toolkit for portfolio optimization.
+3. Execute the code in `main.ipynb` with the use of `edhec_risk_kit.py` as a toolkit for simulation and capital allocation.

 ## Coding Contributions